Saturday, November 23, 2024

 My favorite part of the show: photo reference (top) for the book, Higglety Pigglety Pop! and final artwork (above).

-I found the exhibit to be undecided to what its audience really is for: is the exhibit for kids of now or is it for his kid fans (who even ate his mail!) who loved the book or Sendak and have grown up but remained kids at heart?
+I found the exhibit to be undecided to whom its audience really is for: is the exhibit for kids of now or is it for his kid fans (who even ate his mail!) who loved the book or Sendak and have grown up but remained kids at heart?
 Capturing a broader audience is a problem.
 I came...to this observation because most of the eye level of the artworks were considered for adults' sizes-ehem-heights, although the encased actual books and some of the artworks were lower than my eye view which were meant for kids (but why encased-a reproduction would supplement-so kids could freely browse and see the connection with the artworks), which became even harder to view and enjoy with the poor lighting as adult (I know it's to protect the works but the place is really dark at night).
 But then a surprise, *spoiler alert* a nude male photograph (by another artist, as reference) in its full artistic glory!

 Case in point (photo above): I doubt if the top artworks can be easily viewed by kids, they're above my eye level; the encased books below are too low to see by an average height adult like me (5'8).
 Also take note of the dark pathway on the left, it's like finding your way into a dark alley in a cinema.